 Another opportunity to rethink your Medicaid approach is when there is a SPA change at the state level.
 This can be a chance to reevaluate your program and identify ways to improve efficiency and effectiveness.

 When a state goes through a State Plan Amendment (SPA) change regarding school Medicaid, it can be a confusing time.
 A SPA change typically involves updates or revisions to the state’s Medicaid program, which can affect the way that school districts are reimbursed for Medicaid-eligible services.

 During an SPA change, school districts may experience uncertainty and confusion about what the changes mean for them.
 They may need to adjust their processes and documentation to comply with the new requirements, which can be time-consuming and challenging.
 These changes are extremely less overwhelming with a Medicaid Liaison bridging that gap of information and working with you to keep your program compliant.

 Honestly, it often feels insurmountable to even consider taking a new approach to school-based Medicaid due to all the work that is already on your plate.
 However, it’s important to be proactive in identifying areas for improvement and to be open to new ideas and solutions.
 We have only provided a few examples of when and why to switch and certainly others are going through your mind as you read this!
 By working together, we can create more efficient, effective programs that benefit school districts at every level.

 Relay provides some of the best information you can find in school based Medicaid, including state-specific Medicaid facts and links to national resources, like Healthy Schools Campaign that all provide an in-depth analysis of billing requirements.

-Get in touch with the Relay team to help you on your Medicaid state plan just review your current Medicaid program—regardless of you Medicaid billing vendor.Get in Touch
+Get in touch with the Relay team to help you on your Medicaid state plan, just review your current Medicaid program—regardless of your Medicaid billing vendor.Get in Touch